deployKF/website/content/guides/dependencies/kyverno.md

 icon: custom/kyverno
 description: >-
   Learn how and why deployKF uses Kyverno.
-  Learn how to integrate your existing Kyverno with deployKF.
+  Learn how to integrate your existing Kyverno with deployKF and Kubeflow.
 ---

 # Kyverno

 Learn how and why deployKF uses Kyverno.
-Learn how to integrate your existing Kyverno with deployKF.
+Learn how to integrate your existing Kyverno with deployKF and Kubeflow.

 ---